treverhines/PyGeoNS/README.rst

 Text Data Format
 ================
-*PyGeoNS* is currently able to read three text file formats: PBO csv files, PBO pos files, and a csv file format designed for *PyGeoNS*.
+PyGeoNS is currently able to read three text file formats: PBO csv files, PBO pos files, and a csv file format designed for PyGeoNS.
 See www.unavco.org for information on the PBO data file formats.
 An example of each file format is provided below.